DethAriel/ng-recaptcha/README.md

 ```

 As always with subscriptions, please don't forget to **unsubscribe**.

+❗️ **Important note**: If your site uses both v2 and v3, then you should _always_ provide `RECAPTCHA_V3_SITE_KEY` (even in modules that only rely on v2 functionality).
+This will prevent bugs in your code by allowing `ng-recaptcha` to follow reCAPTCHA development guidelines properly ([this one](https://developers.google.com/recaptcha/docs/faq#can-i-run-recaptcha-v2-and-v3-on-the-same-page) in particular).

 A more advanced v3 usage scenario includes listening to all actions and their respectively emitted tokens.
 This is covered [later on this page](#example-v3-all-actions).